Walter de Merton: Lord Chancellor

 On 12 July 1261 Henry III made him chancellor, in place of Nicholas of Ely.
-A month earlier the Papal Bulls in support of Henry's coup d'état had ensured it was safe for the King to return to the Tower of London.
+A month earlier, the Papal Bulls in support of Henry's coup d'état had ensured it was safe for the king to return to the Tower of London.
 With a mercenary at his back, he had marched from Dover over Whitsun.
-In London, Walter was reinstalled as Chancellor in a 'resumption of royal power', having been briefly challenged by the baronial movement.
+In London, Walter was reinstalled as chancellor in a 'resumption of royal power', having been briefly challenged by the baronial movement.

-Walter provided legal arguments for the collection of tallage, rejection of the baronial constitution, appointment of royal Sheriffs, and a renewed attempt to justify the collection of Customs.
+Walter provided legal arguments for the collection of tallage, rejection of the baronial constitution, the appointment of royal Sheriffs, and a renewed attempt to justify the collection of Customs.
 Now only a cussed Philip Basset, among the barons, remained aloof from the fray, when the King's new ministrations emerged against the Provisions of Oxford.
 As one of the arbitrators, Walter met the barons with Walerand and Basset.
-He was probably not the king's first choice among the nobility, but the sticking-point remained the method by which to appoint sheriffs, from 'faithful men and people' in the shires.
+He was probably not the king's first choice among the nobility, but the sticking point remained the method by which to appoint sheriffs, from 'faithful men and people' in the shires.

 Later that month of May 1261, De Merton had helped define Jus regalitatis, a law that prohibited criticism of the King; a flagrant breach of the commitment at Oxford.
-A year later Henry would describe the sheriffs as bachelarii regis qui tenent comitatus or his bachelors.
+A year later, Henry would describe the sheriffs as bachelarii regis qui tenent comitatus or his bachelors.
 For the regents were men of the second rank, not nobles, yet they owed their elevated status entirely to royal service.

-In 1262 Walter acquired lucrative sinecures such as the new prebendary of Exeter, and became a canon of Wells Cathedral.
+In 1262, Walter acquired lucrative sinecures such as the new prebendary of Exeter, and became a canon of Wells.
 The following year, when de Montfort was at the height of his powers, Walter was urged by the bishop of Worcester to accept a form of peace satis competens et honesta.
 It is possible that Walter was a member of Richard of Cornwall's deputation sent from Windsor to greet Montfort's army coming east from London and Kent.
-But on 16 July, when the King surrendered peace terms, and three days later de Montfort assumed power, Walter also left office.
+But on 16 July, when the king surrendered peace terms, and three days later de Montfort assumed power, Walter also left office.